 A two minute overview of the Health and Aging Policy Fellowship Program

-What we do: The program awards up to 15 scholarships annually for individuals to advance their careers in gerontology.
+What we do: The program awards up to 15 fellowships annually for individuals to advance their careers in gerontology.
 Fellows are provided with the skills, content, and hands-on experience to be able to offer policy solutions to the health challenges of an increasingly aging population and the barriers to the health care system that serves them.

 Program Leadership: The Health and Aging Policy Fellows program is directed by Harold Alan Pincus, MD, Professor of Psychiatry at Columbia University and Kathleen M. Pike, PhD, Professor of Psychology at Columbia University.
 The program is also overseen by a National Advisory Board.